abpframework/abp/docs/en/tutorials/book-store/part-02.md

 ## Install NPM packages

-> Notice: This tutorial is based on the ABP Framework v3.1.0+ If your project version is older, then please upgrade your solution.
+> Notice: This tutorial is based on the ABP v3.1.0+ If your project version is older, then please upgrade your solution.
 Check the [migration guide](../../framework/ui/angular/migration-guide-v3.md) if you are upgrading an existing project with v2.x.

 If you haven't done it before, open a new command line interface (terminal window) and go to your `angular` folder and then run the `yarn` command to install the NPM packages: